cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityTlsInspectionPolicy.python.md

 Short name of the TlsInspectionPolicy resource to be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.29.1/docs/resources/google_network_security_tls_inspection_policy#name GoogleNetworkSecurityTlsInspectionPolicy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.30.0/docs/resources/google_network_security_tls_inspection_policy#name GoogleNetworkSecurityTlsInspectionPolicy#name}

+---

+##### `custom_tls_features`<sup>Optional</sup> <a name="custom_tls_features" id="@cdktf/provider-google-beta.googleNetworkSecurityTlsInspectionPolicy.GoogleNetworkSecurityTlsInspectionPolicy.Initializer.parameter.customTlsFeatures"></a>

+- *Type:* typing.List[str]

+List of custom TLS cipher suites selected.

+This field is valid only if the selected tls_feature_profile is CUSTOM.
+The compute.SslPoliciesService.ListAvailableFeatures method returns the set of features that can be specified in this list.
+Note that Secure Web Proxy does not yet honor this field.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.30.0/docs/resources/google_network_security_tls_inspection_policy#custom_tls_features GoogleNetworkSecurityTlsInspectionPolicy#custom_tls_features}

 ---